 How to go to Tops Lookout?

 Osmeña Peak is the summit of Cebu Island, with an elevation of 1,013 meters above sea level.
 For me, it is the best way to kick off your adventure in Cebu.
-There at the top, you will see all the spots in Cebu you’ll be going to together with the spiky rugged hills almost similar to Bohol’s Chocolate hills.
+At the top, you will see all the spots in Cebu you’ll be going to together with the spiky rugged hills almost similar to Bohol’s Chocolate hills.
 I chose to add Osmeña Peak to my list because of these sights.

 Hiking Osmeña peak is a laidback trek.
 You don’t need any hiking gear to get to the top.
 But if you plan to hike in the morning to catch the sunrise (like we did), it would be better to bring an extra layer of clothing.
 You’ll probably encounter cold, humid air at the top of the summit, which might cause colds.
-We don’t want to colds during our trip!
+We don’t want colds during our trip!

 Camping is allowed within the area.
 It would only take about 20 minutes of walking before you reach the summit from the jump-off point.
 At the peak, it shall feel that you can almost touch the sky as the clouds lie just slightly higher than you.